egoschema/EgoSchema/benchmarking/Violet/README.md

 # Reproducing VIOLETv2 Results on EgoSchema

-This readme provides a step by step procedure for evaluating VIOLETv2 on EgoSchema
+This readme provides a step by step procedure for evaluating VIOLETv2 on EgoSchema.
+Note: all of the benchmarking code requires correct answer to the questions that we will release soon.

 ## Prerequisites